aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 + Tool used to generate C language interface of Ethereum smart contract
 + Tool used to generate C language interface of PlatONE smart contract
 + Tool used to generate C language interface of FISCO BCOS smart contract
++ Tool used to generate C language interface of Venachain smart contract

 #### Brief Description of General Tools